lrdj/goodlookslikethis/_cases_sdingov/dds.md

 ---
 layout: 2023/case
-title: Cabinet Office data sharing service discovery
+title: Cabinet Office data sharing service discovery and service assessment

 subtitle: >
   Barriers to data sharing still exist across government.
 A lack of alignment between organisations in data sharing systems and processes resulted in different approaches to navigating the complexities of legal and ethical compliance.
 It's hard and it takes forever...